 As you quilt these lovely hooks you will occasionally cross over one of the feather plumes you’ve already stitched.
 That’s what makes the Garden Gate feathers so easy and forgiving!
 You don’t need to worry about keeping your feather plumes symmetrical and uniform.
 If you need to, you can even cross over your lines and fill in any empty spaces.
 There aren’t any quilt police in your studio so you can make your own rules! 🙂

 Are you ready to quilt your own Garden Gate Feathers?
-Click here to download a free Garden Gate Feather Practice Worksheet!
+Fill out the form below to receive a Garden Gate Feather Worksheet, plus you’ll add a little quilt fairy magic to your inbox too!

 I quilted the feathers all the way around the border of Pam’s quilt.
 Over on the APQS blog, I wrote about how to quilt the feathers and I shared my technique for planning my feather’s path around the borders.
 Click here to see that post and learn more about feathers in a border.